TOPS Accessibility Features

 Getting There

 The screening location at Bell Manor Park is TTC accessible via the 66 Prince Edward bus, a 5 minute walk from the Berry Rd & Park Lawn Rd stop.
 The 66 Prince Edward bus can be boarded at Old Mill subway station on Line 2 or at the Humber Loop via the 501 Queen Streetcar.
+The street address is 1 Bayside Ln.
+Free public parking may be available at the Park Lawn Outdoor Pool (330 Park Lawn Rd) on a first-come basis.

 Wheel-Trans arrival details: The event entrance is located at 1 Bayside Lane, and can be accessed at the corner of Bayside Lane and Bell Manor Drive.
-Arriving guests are welcome to connect with a TOPS staff member, who can be identified by wearing a lanyard and found at the TOPS tent (up the slight inclined path leading into the park), if they’d like assistance navigating the screening area.
-The event takes place at southern open end of the park, next to the community garden and across from the splash pad area.
+Arriving guests are welcome to connect with a TOPS staff member, who can be identified by wearing a lanyard and found at the TOPS tent (up the slightly inclined path leading into the park), if they’d like assistance navigating the screening area.
+The event takes place at the southern open end of the park, next to the community garden and across from the splash pad area.

 Venue Amenities